DevChance/cse15l-lab-reports/LabReport5.md

 #### **In this lab report we will utilize a bash script to complete the tasks from Lab Report 4; This will greatly reduce the time and effort needed to complete the tasks!**

- * As you may recall from Lab Report 4, we were tasked to complete a total of **6 steps**
+ * As you may recall from Lab Report 4, we were tasked to complete a total of **six steps**
  * Utilizing a bash script we are going to streamline the process and significantly reduce the number of steps required by the user
  * This will greatly reduce the time needed to complete the task and minimize the risk of user-errors

-## For reference, here are the **6 steps** from Lab Report 4 that we will complete in our bash script:
+## For reference, here are the **six steps** from Lab Report 4 that we will complete in our bash script:

 **1. Log into ieng6**